Johnny Poe: Soldier, adventurer

 Poe enlisted in the Fifth Maryland Infantry Regiment, and after over three years had risen to the rank of corporal, when the United States declared war on Spain on April 25, 1898.
 His regiment was mustered into Federal service on May 14, and sent to Tampa, Florida, on June 3, in preparation for an invasion of Cuba.
-However, the regiment was unable to obtain transport to Cuba, and spent the war in Tampa, and later in Huntsville, Alabama, before being mustered out of service on October 22,.
+However, the regiment was unable to obtain transport to Cuba, and spent the war in Tampa, and later in Huntsville, Alabama, before being mustered out of service on October 22.
 Poe worked as a cowpuncher in New Mexico, but longed for action and enlisted in the Regular Army's 23rd Infantry.
 He was sent to the island of Sulu in the Philippines, where he served in Company F and as an orderly on General Bates' staff, seeing none of the action he had been hoping for.
 Declining to apply for a commission, Poe instead asked his father to buy out his enlistment, and worked as a surveyor in Baltimore for a few months before returning to New Mexico.

 In 1903, Poe joined the Kentucky National Guard, his detachment of which was sent to Princeton, Kentucky, to suppress uprisings which led to the "Black Patch Wars".
 Later that year, he wrote to the Commandant of the Marine Corps, volunteering his services in the looming Panamanian revolution.
 He was enlisted and sailed for Panama aboard the USS Dixie, but saw no action, and he returned to the United States.
 There, he engaged briefly in the coal-mining business in Charleston, West Virginia, before moving to Tonopah, Nevada, to engage in silver mining there.

-Hearing that war was breaking out between Honduras and Nicaragua, Poe left Nevada in 1907, intending to join the Nicaraguan army.
-However, when his ship reached Honduras, anxious that the war was ending, he joined the army of Honduras.
+Hearing that war was breaking out between Honduras and Nicaragua, Poe left Nevada in 1907, intending to join the Nicaraguan Army.
+However, when his ship reached Honduras, anxious that the war was ending, he joined the Honduran Army.
 He was made a captain and put in charge of a gun in the siege of Amapala.
 The war ended with the defeat of Honduran forces, and Poe returned to Nevada and mining.
 The following year found him with General Rafael de Nogales Méndez on a filibustering expedition in Venezuela against the dictator, Cipriano Castro.
 Méndez eventually ran afoul of the new president, Juan Vicente Gómez, and went into exile.
 Poe returned once again to his mining interest, taking a two-year break, however, to join an expedition to survey the boundary between Alaska and Canada.